The legacy of AA Gill?

 The stigma of smoking is one that continues to haunt lung cancer patients.
 It is the cancer you caused yourself, you got what you deserve.
 Forget that people started smoking before the health risks were fully understood.
 Forget that more than half of smokers start before they’re old enough to do their GCSE’s.
 Forget that smoking is not the only cause of lung cancer.

 Katie Cohen understands this better than most.
-Diagnosed with stage IV lung cancer in January 2015, she is about as far away from your stereotypical lung cancer patient as you can get.
-Aged just 34, she comes from a very healthy and active family – a tennis family – and yet she, her mum and her grandmother all had lung cancer.
+Doctors diagnosed her with stage IV lung cancer in January 2015.
+At just 34 years old, she does not fit the stereotype of a lung cancer patient.
+Katie comes from a healthy and active family known for tennis.
+Yet she, her mother and her grandmother have all experienced lung cancer.

 What is immunotherapy?